What are the core concepts of histology?Histology Topics for Lincoln Scholars Program

 - All cells come from pre-existing cells.

-Practically every cell in the body belongs to one of the four basic tissue types (note caveat below).
-Most organs include tissues of all four types.
+Practically every cell in the body belongs to one of the four basic tissue types.
+(Note caveat #1 below.)

 - Muscle tissue is the tissue of bulk movement.
 Muscle tissue consists of elongated muscle cells, capable of powerful contraction.